Myrkie/Unity-UI-Tweaks/README.md

 ### Option 1: Git Package (Recommended)
 1. Ensure you have Git installed on your system and registered in the `$PATH`.
-2. Copy the Git URL: https://github.com/Myrkie/Unity-UI-Tweaks.git
+2. Copy the Git URL: https://github.com/Myrkie/Unity-UI-Tweaks.git #versiontag
 3. Open Unity and navigate to `Window` > `Package Manager`.
 4. Click on the `+` button in the top-left corner of the Package Manager window.
 5. Select `Add package from git URL...`.
 6. Paste the copied Git URL into the input field.
 7. Click `Add` to import the package into your Unity project.

+[UPMGit Extension] is recommended if you wish to seamlessly change versions(https://github.com/mob-sakai/UpmGitExtension)

 ![firefox_deAvgkySZN](https://github.com/Myrkie/Unity-UI-Tweaks/assets/20288698/172df39f-6044-4276-aa1c-10fb1cded7cf)